cits3007/cits3007.github.io/assets/lectures/lect01--intro.md

   work through the recommended reading) *before* the lecture.

-  Then the lecture time can be spent clarifying your understanding of the material, rather than me going over content that you already have.
+  Then the lecture time can be spent clarifying your understanding of the material.

+### Unit contact hours – lectures

-- I therefore aim to have slides for the week posted on the unit website early in the week.
+- I aim to have slides for the week posted on the unit website early in the week (usually Monday).
   - However, during busy teaching weeks, it's possible they might not go up until the day of the lecture.
 In that case, the unit [FAQ][previous-years] gives advice on where to find slides from last year's lectures.